Melonthedev/mcp-tips/README.md

 #### PoseStack:
 PoseStack is used by the new rendersystem, you will probably see it often and I personally didn't know how to get it or use it.
 Getting:
-In mose cases the poseStack is already in the method parameters, if so just use this.
+In most cases the poseStack is already in the method parameters, if so just use this.
 It is probably named like `p_92745_` or something.
 If it's not already passed, you can create a new Instance with `new PoseStack()` but avoid it at all cost.
 Usage:
 You can modify the objects with it, for example you can scale it etc.